MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 9. On the **Microsoft Update** page, optionally indicate whether you want to use the Microsoft Update services to check for updates and select **Next**.

-10. On the **Help improve Microsoft System Center Orchestrator** page, optionally indicate whether you want to participate in Error Reporting, and then select **Next**.
+10. On the **Help improve Microsoft System Center Orchestrator** page, optionally indicate whether you want to participate in Error Reporting, and select **Next**.

 11. Review the **Installation summary** page and select **Install**.